nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 5. The current `findb` command is a bit confusing because its main use case is to list all members in a specific band.
 It has little relevance to finding bands containing a specific keyword.
 We plan to rename this command to `showmembers` to make it more intuitive to the user.

 6. The application currently allows unlimited input length for the name and tag of musicians and bands, e.g. name, email.
 As a result, the GUI truncates the unusually long input.
 We plan to limit the length of fields to 100 characters to prevent the UI from breaking.

+7. The current design of UI is not intuitive enough for the user.
+There are times when the two panels are not synced.
+For example, when the user is filtering musician panel, the band panel remains idle.
+We propose to improve the UI design by having a home page, a musician page and a band page.
+By switching between pages, redundant information will be hidden and the user will be able to view only the information of interest.